Culture Language Arts Network (CLAN)

 Powwows

-Community powwows are quarterly, and details are posted on the CLAN Facebook page and our Events page.
+Community powwows are quarterly, and details are posted on the CLAN Facebook page and the center’s Events page.
+Powwows are hosted in the Frances Fairbanks Memorial Gymnasium within the Minneapolis American Indian Center.

 Drum and Dance

-Drum and Dance is held every Wednesdays from 6:00 – 7:30 p.m. in the Frances Fairbanks Memorial Gymnasium at the Minneapolis American Indian Center.
-The event is also livestreamed each week on the Culture Language Arts Network Facebook page.
+Drum and Dance is held every Wednesday from 6:00 – 7:30 p.m. in the Frances Fairbanks Memorial Gymnasium at the Minneapolis American Indian Center.
+The event is also livestreamed on the Culture Language Arts Network Facebook page.
+Women’s back-up singing lessons take place in Niibi Hall.

 CLAN Drum and Dance provides: